Skip links

 In Spiti, the cold doesn’t stay outside—it follows you indoors.
 Even inside the house, wet towels freeze before they dry, and the walls in the kitchen can get coated in ice from the steam of cooking.
 These little details remind you that life in Spiti during winter isn’t easy, but the people here have learned how to manage it.
 It’s all part of the unique experience of living (and thriving) in such an extreme environment.

-Bukharis: The Lifeline of Winter in Spiti
+Tandoors: The Lifeline of Winter in Spiti

 High-Calorie Winter Diet in Spiti

 In Spiti, keeping warm starts with eating right.
 During winter, the diet is high in calories, with a focus on preserved foods like dried vegetables, meat, and tsampa (barley flour).
 One of the most common drinks is butter tea, made from yak butter, salt, and tea leaves.
-This rich, calorie-packed drink helps keep everyone warm and energized throughout the day.
+This rich, calorie-packed drink helps keep everyone warm and energised throughout the day.
 Locals also snack on churpi, a hard cheese made from yak or cow milk, which is chewed slowly and releases energy over time—perfect for the long, cold days of winter.

 Suggested Read: Seabuckthorn: Spiti’s Super Berry You Need to Know About